Lukafin/personalWeb/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Google Analytics setup

+The site now includes an optional Google Analytics 4 snippet.
+To enable it you only need a GA4 Measurement ID; creating a new Firebase project is **not** required unless you want to use Firebase-specific integrations.

+1. Visit [analytics.google.com](https://analytics.google.com) and sign in with your Google account.
+2. If you do not already have one, create a Google Analytics account (this is separate from Firebase).
+3. Create a new GA4 property (or reuse an existing one) and follow the setup wizard until you reach the *Data Streams* step.
+4. Add a **Web** data stream for your site.
+The setup assistant will display a Measurement ID that looks like `G-XXXXXXXXXX`.
+5. Copy that Measurement ID and paste it into the `google_analytics` field in `_config.yml`.

+Once the site is rebuilt and deployed with the configured ID, all pages will report traffic to your GA4 property.